Martial Arts Lesson Plans: Templates, Sample Plans, and Belt Cycles

 Establish a session intention

 A session intention, also known as a learning objective, is a goal or a small number of goals that you want to accomplish through the lesson.
-Examples of session intentions might be “explore

-Session intentions need to be specific enough to be useful but not so myopic that the lesson becomes boring.
-“Learn karate” is not specific.
-But “perfect chamber release on the spinning hook kick” is too specific, at least as the singular intention of the class.
+"Learn karate" is not specific.
+But "perfect chamber release on the spinning hook kick" is too specific, at least as the singular intention of the class.

-The first is vague; the second is so specific that a 45-90 minute class on that subject would be boring, make everyone dizzy, and potentially lead to overuse injuries.
 If you want to include that as one of a few objectives, then it works.
-However, it’s important that a lesson does not have more than 2 or 3 learning objectives, because then it becomes unfocused and detrimental to learning.
+However, it's important that a lesson does not have more than 2 or 3 learning objectives, because then it becomes unfocused and detrimental to learning.

 Good session intentions/learning objectives might include: